TheTechGent/TheBeginning/README.md

 # TheBeginning

-This is my first repository that houses every project written during the beginning of my programming journey.
+This is my first repository that will house every project I write as I begin my programming journey.

-My starting language is python but I intend to learn C#, C++ and Javascript.
+My starting language is python but I intend to learn C# next (with a slight detour into javascript) and then eventually C++.